-4. Link your garden by a thread of reused stones
+12. Link your garden by a thread of reused stones

-5. Do away with a traditional wall
+13. Do away with a traditional wall

-Hedges offer lots of design possibilities and are also great for creating garden rooms.
+The best fast-growing hedges offer lots of design possibilities and are also great for creating garden rooms.
 Understandably, it can be hard to get excited about hedges.
 They quietly do their thing, defining the boundaries of our gardens and providing a useful backdrop to other planting.
 But they can be so much more.

 ‘You can use hedges to divide your space into different garden rooms; taller ones will help you create secret places, or you can cut a hole into a hedge to capture a view – either taking the eye beyond the garden or giving a glimpse into a hidden corners.’

-6. Increase your plantable space by growing plants vertically
+14. Increase your plantable space by growing plants vertically

-One of the main ways you can maximize the pleasure you get from your garden is to ensure that every single surface of the walls and fences are put to good use.
+One of the main ways you can enhance the pleasure you get from your garden is to ensure that every single surface of the walls and fences are put to good use.
 Far too many of these potential growing spaces are left bare, when they could be transformed into a stylish feature.

 New planting products such as wall mountable pouches now allow you to hang a curtain-like fall of planting over almost any wall, and that includes interior walls (given you have a space which gets enough light).

-They are instant focal points and can be planted with pretty much any choice of plants; think herbs or colorful trailing plants on a previously unloved garden wall.
+They are instant focal points and can be planted with pretty much any choice of plants – think herbs or colorful trailing plants on a previously unloved garden wall.

-7. Let light in with a trellis
+15. Let light in with a trellis

 For a little extra privacy, add a trellis above an existing wall.
 Trellises and other frameworks can be erected to encourage delicate plants to grow in the directions you want.

 Trees and shrubs can also be 'espaliered' – pruned carefully so that their branches grow right against the walls – offering big harvests without encroaching on garden space.

-8. Be sympathetic to your existing structures
+16. Be sympathetic to existing structures

-In its simplest form a green wall consists of trailing or climbing plants planted in wall-mounted containers or pockets, sometimes with a sheet of polythene behind.
+In its simplest form, a green wall consists of trailing or climbing plants planted in wall-mounted containers or pockets, sometimes with a sheet of polythene behind.

-When it comes to choosing plants, think useful as well as decorative.
-A vertical herb garden that features bushy and trailing thymes with oregano, chives and tumbling nasturtiums, which can all be snipped for cooking and salads, is a good option.
+Vertical herb garden ideas that feature bushy and trailing thymes with oregano, chives and tumbling nasturtiums, which can all be snipped for cooking and salads, are good options.